Skip to content

 27 Jul 2025

-Geological Origins: The Story of Ancient Evaporites
+Geological Origins: Ancient Evaporites

-Quick Facts on Himalayan Salt Formation:
+Quick Facts on the Salt's Formation

 • Type: Halite (sodium chloride with trace minerals)

-• Formation: Sedimentary rock from evaporated seas
+• Origin: Sedimentary rock from evaporated ancient seas

-Historical Timeline of Himalayan Salt Mining
+A Historical Timeline of Khewra Salt Mining

 Mining Techniques: Past and Present

-Traditional Techniques:
+Traditional Techniques

 • Pickaxes and hand drills